symbol/symbol-docs/source/concepts/harvesting.rst

 In this setup the main account is still called the **Harvester**, for simplicity, whereas the remote account is called a **Proxy**.

-Remote harvesting is enabled just like :ref:`local harvesting <local-harvesting>` but using the remote account's private key in the ``harvesterSigningPrivateKey`` property and announcing an :ref:`AccountKeyLink transaction <account-key-link-transaction>` that links the remote and main accounts.
+Remote harvesting is enabled just like :ref:`local harvesting <local-harvesting>` but using the remote account's private key in the ``harvesterSigningPrivateKey`` property and announcing an :ref:`accountkeylinktransaction` that links the remote and main accounts.

 This is the **recommended method** for node owners.
 See the :doc:`Harvesting guides <../guides/harvesting/index>` for step-by-step instructions on how to activate remote harvesting.